(c) DEFA Film Library 2020

 In solidarity with the international Black Lives Matter movement, the DEFA Film Library at UMass Amherst is pleased to announce a virtual Black German Film Festival.
 Showcasing films by Black German filmmakers, actors, scholars and activists, Black Lives in Germany: Resilience, Art and Hope offers viewers a bold and refreshing look at the diversity of the Black diaspora and contemporary Germany.

-Each event includes a streamed film screening, followed by a live virtual Q+A and discussion with filmmakers and other guests.
+All virtual events in English and free and open to the public.
+Each virtual event includes a Vimeo film screening, followed by a Zoom Webinar Q+A and discussion with filmmakers and other guests.